caiobegotti/Lost-Photos-Found/README.markdown

 TODO
 ----

-- Use python-keyring instead of handling passwords on our own
-- create a simple interface with pyqt like an album frame (QFileSystemWatcher?)
+- Create a simple interface with pyqt like an album frame (QFileSystemWatcher?)
-- CLI options for host, username, password, folder, criteria and attachment size
+- CLI options for download criteria and attachment size?
 - Better (real) debug logging :-)
 - Statistics!